billpoulson/krak/README.md

 ## Features

-- Automatically attaches the current repository to your GitKraken user profile.
+- Automatically attaches the current repository to your active GitKraken profile.
 - Simplifies the process of managing repositories within GitKraken.
-- Enhances productivity by reducing the manual steps needed to sync repositories.
+- Enhances productivity by reducing the manual steps

 ## Installation